tagsys/tagsee/hub/public/vendors/bower_components/sweetalert/README.md

 - Make sure you have [Node](http://nodejs.org/), [NPM](https://www.npmjs.com/) and [Gulp](http://gulpjs.com/) installed.
 When in the SweetAlert directory, run `npm install` to install the dependencies.
 Then run `gulp` while working to automatically minify the SCSS and JS-files.

-- Keep in min that SweetAlert uses Browserify in order to compile ES6-files.
+- Keep in mind that SweetAlert uses Browserify in order to compile ES6-files.
 For easy debugging, make sure you reference the file `dist/sweetalert-dev.js` instead of `sweetalert.js`.

 - After you're done, make a pull request and wait for approval! :)